 Amazon B2B: EVERYTHING Amazon Sellers Need To Know About Amazon Business In 2019

 Imagine this, selling B2B without sales reps salaries, commissions and per diems.
 Sounds pretty great, right?
 Well, did you know you can do this on the SAME marketplace you sell to consumers?
 You can!
-It’s Amazon B2B using Amazon Business.
+It’s Amazon B2B using an Amazon Business Account.

 What is Amazon B2B?
 Amazon B2B is Amazons’ mechanism for businesses to sell their products directly to other businesses through Amazons’ B2B Marketplace, Amazon Business.

 What is Amazon Business?
-Amazon Business is Amazons’ B2B marketplace that allows businesses of any size to register as a business and purchase business supplies on Amazon at various bulk rate discounts.
+Amazon Business is Amazons’ B2B marketplace that allows businesses of any size to register for a Business Account for Amazon and purchase business supplies on Amazon at various bulk rate discounts.

 By reading this article, you’ll know if Amazon B2B is right for your business as well as how to get started and how to thrive at Amazon B2B on Amazon Business.